DaidoujiChen/Dai-Hentai/Pods/Target Support Files/Pods-Dai-Hentai/Pods-Dai-Hentai-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## Crashlytics

-Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-Crashlytics Kit: Copyright 2018 Crashlytics, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
-OSS: http://get.fabric.io/terms/opensource.txt

-## Fabric

-Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-OSS: http://get.fabric.io/terms/opensource.txt

 ## SDWebImage

 Copyright (c) 2016 Olivier Poitrey rs@dailymotion.com